pingcap/tidb/lightning/tests/README.md

 3. The user executing the tests must have permission to create the folder `/tmp/backup_restore_test`.
 All test artifacts will be written into this folder.

-If you have docker installed, you can skip step 1 and step 2 by running `br/tests/up.sh --pull-images` (in `tidb` directory) to build and run a testing Docker container.

 ## Running

 Link `bin` directory by `cd br && ln -s ../bin bin` and run `make br_integration_test` to execute the integration tests.